≡ Menu

 Origin of the Australian Kelpie

-Despite the fact that the Australian Kelpie has not been “officially” recognized the American Kennel Club (AKC), the breed is recognized the both the United Kennel Club as well as the Canadian Kennel Club, so it is probably just a matter of time until the AKC gets around to officially taking notice.
+Even though the Australian Kelpie has not been “officially” recognized by the American Kennel Club (AKC), the breed is recognized by both the United Kennel Club and the Canadian Kennel Club, so it is probably just a matter of time until the AKC gets around to officially taking notice.

-And the Australian Cattle dog happens to be an officially recognized breed by the AKC, its just not the same “kind” of dog as an Australian Kelpie!
+The Australian Cattle dog is an officially recognized breed by the AKC; it’s not the same “kind” as an Australian Kelpie!

 Now we mention all of this…